dionyziz/tidyarxiv/README.md

 `tidyarxiv` is a tiny script to run before publishing your paper on arXiv.

-First, you create an `.arxiv` configuration file within your project directory.
+First, you create a `tidyarxiv.cfg` configuration file within your project directory.
 Then you run `tidyarxiv` on the root of your project directory.

 `tidyarxiv` first copies over *only* the files you specify into a separate